bertkdowns/thesis/notes/proposal.litreview.md

 3D models can simulate physical systems, such as Newtonian physics, fluid dynamics, heat transfer, or flow.
 While some definitions of Digital Twins focus on 3D models as the required "physical representation," digital twins only need the data necessary to represent the key characteristics of the physical system.

+### Surrogate Modelling

+Surrogate models approximate complex systems to reduce computational costs while maintaining accuracy.

+Operator networks are used to model and simulate complex systems with high efficiency.

 ### Online Learning

 In Machine Learning, Online Learning refers to updating a model in real-time as new data comes in, without human input or retraining from scratch.
 This can encode changes in the state or behavior of the physical system, such as degradation of a battery.